A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Method

 \subsection{The Treatment Model, Matching, and The Outcome Model}

 The overall process of matching involves three steps: 1) Estimating the PS, 2) Matching with PS, and 3) estimation of ATE.

-For the first step, since PS is defined as the probability of $A=1$, given the confounders, it is natural to estimate it from a regression model with the treatment as response, and the confounders as covariates/predictors.
+For the first step, since PS is defined as the probability of $A=1$, given the confounders, it is natural to estimate it from a regression model with the treatment as the response, and the confounders as covariates/predictors.
 Given that the treatment $A$ is binary, the link function may be a logit or probit function.
 Here, and without any particular preference, the latter is used, i.e.,

-where $\Phi(u)$ denotes the normal cumulative distribution function, and the parameters $\gamma_0, \gamma_1, \gamma_2, \cdots$ are estimated via the least-squares criterion.
+where $\Phi(u)$ denotes the normal cumulative distribution function, and the parameters $\gamma_0, \gamma_1, \gamma_2, \cdots$ are estimated via the maximum-likelihood criterion.
 Since the model estimates the probability of receiving the treatment, given the confounders, this regression model is called the {\it treatment model}; it corresponds to the line connecting the confounder to the treatment in Figure 1.
-The predictions of the treatment model for every unit in the data estimate the PS for each unit.
+The prediction of the treatment model for every unit in the data estimates the PS for each unit.

-The resulting PS values are then used to perform the matching step, resulting in matching weights, one per unit.
+The resulting PS values are then used to perform the matching step.
 For the many options available in this step, see the R code provided in the supplementary material.
+For example, in what is called ``full matching'' (used here), one partitions the sample into a number of matched strata, where each stratum contains at least one unit from the treatment group and at least one control unit.
+The matching is performed so as to minimize the within-stratum difference in the PS.